anwar-hegazy/mdp_stuff/arduino/intro_to_arduino/workshop_notes.md

 ### The Electronics
 (assumes usage of the Arduino Uno)

-This is meant as a basic overview of the Uno.
-For a more comprehensive overview, see [here](http://arduino.cc/en/Main/ArduinoBoardUno).
+For a comprehensive overview of the Uno, go [here](http://arduino.cc/en/Main/ArduinoBoardUno).

 The Uno is based on the ATmega328, the datasheet for which you can find [here](http://www.atmel.com/Images/doc8161.pdf).